A few years ago, I saved this statement that I found in a magazine or online:

 With hurricane season upon us (June 1 through November 30), I thought it might be worthwhile to see how well log homes fare under typical hurricane conditions.

-According to Matt Dobson, an Industry Program Manager with the National Association of Home Builders (NAHB), log homes do offer greater protection from the elements and natural disasters.
+According to Matt Dobson with the National Association of Home Builders (NAHB), log homes do offer greater protection from the elements and natural disasters.

 Dobson says these structures are typically over-engineered and better capable of withstanding natural disasters.
 He believes that with proper maintenance and treatment, log homes last longer than conventional homes.
 Source